Yigit-Kuyu/MPC_Trajectory_Tracking/README.md

 # MPC_Trajectory_Tracking

-This MPC project is inspired by UDACITY Self-Driving Course, and general installation guide of the below requriements are [here](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/install_Ipopt_CppAD.md).
+This MPC project is inspired by Self-Driving Course, and general installation guide of the below requriements are [here](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/install_Ipopt_CppAD.md).

 ## Requirements
 Opencv\